NanotrasenInc/YASSS13RTWCF/docs/client/rsi/rsi.md

 <sup>\* Optional value.</sup>

+States are always ordered alphabetically by their corresponding file name.

 #### Sprite sheet

 The PNG file accompanying a state is always the name of the state, with all selectors appended with plus characters, sorted alphabetically.
 For example, a state with name "hello" and selectors "x" and "y" would be `hello+x+y.png` on disk.